FredHutch/easybuild-life-sciences/docs/sw_inventory/chorus-all-modules-24.04.md

 Numba is an Open Source NumPy-aware optimizing compiler for Python sponsored by Continuum Analytics, Inc. It uses the remarkable LLVM compiler infrastructure to compile Python syntax to machine code.
+ - [numexpr/2.9.0-foss-2023a](The numexpr package evaluates multiple-operator array expressions many times faster than NumPy can.
+ It accepts the expression as a string, analyzes it, rewrites it more efficiently, and compiles it on the fly into code for its internal virtual machine (VM).
+Due to its integrated just-in-time (JIT) compiler, it does not require a compiler at runtime.)
+The numexpr package evaluates multiple-operator array expressions many times faster than NumPy can.
+ It accepts the expression as a string, analyzes it, rewrites it more efficiently, and compiles it on the fly into code for its internal virtual machine (VM).
+Due to its integrated just-in-time (JIT) compiler, it does not require a compiler at runtime.
  - [openpyxl/3.1.2-GCCcore-12.3.0](A Python library to read/write Excel 2010 xlsx/xlsm files)
 A Python library to read/write Excel 2010 xlsx/xlsm files
  - [optree/0.14.1-GCCcore-13.3.0](Optimized PyTree Utilities)
 Optimized PyTree Utilities
  - [parameterized/0.9.0-GCCcore-12.3.0](Parameterized testing with any Python test framework )
 Parameterized testing with any Python test framework
- - [paramiko/3.2.0-GCCcore-12.3.0](Paramiko is a pure-Python (3.6+) implementation of the SSHv2 protocol,
+ - [paramiko/3.5.1-GCCcore-13.2.0](Paramiko is a pure-Python (3.6+) implementation of the SSHv2 protocol,
 providing both client and server functionality.
 It provides the foundation for the high-level SSH library Fabric, which is what we recommend you use for common client use-cases such as running remote shell commands or transferring